MTLab/MorphMLP/README.md

 ### Note

 - All the models are pretrained on ImageNet-1K.
-You can find those pre-trained models in [pretrained](https://drive.google.com/drive/folders/105DRws977iNnjEv-Hjfix5Q3JtzqoDUm?usp=sharing).
+You can find those pre-trained models in [pretrained](https://drive.google.com/drive/folders/105DRws977iNnjEv-Hjfix5Q3JtzqoDUm?usp=sharing) and put them in `pretrained` folder.
 -  \#Frame = \#input_frame x \#crop x \#clip
   - \#input_frame means how many frames are input for model per inference
   - \#crop means spatial crops (e.g., 3 for left/right/center)